Ribbon Embroidered Regency Reticule

 a snapped needle lies next to a green silk ribbon

-Dropping any plans for more leaves, I tied off and threaded up the smallest needle I could get away with and started embroidering rose thorns instead.
+Dropping all plans for more leaves, I tied my ribbon off and threaded up the smallest needle I could get away with and started embroidering rose thorns instead.
 Lots of rose thorns.
 This was NOT a FRIENDLY rose bush.

 yellow roses embroidered on peach silk with pink silk ribbons